2020PB/police-brutality/reports/California.md

 ### Man struck by rubber bullet and explosive device | May 29th

-A protestor filming receives water bottles from a car and begins to distribute them.
+A protester filming receives water bottles from a car and begins to distribute them.
 Without warning, police fire into the crowd.
-The man is hit and is helped by a second protestor.
-While the second protestor is attempting to help, a canister explodes at the man's feet.
+The man is hit and is helped by a second protester.
+While the second protester is attempting to help, a canister explodes at the man's feet.

 tags: rubber-bullet, explosive, shoot, projectile, protester